Getting Set Up

 How to add a background image in Chrome on a Mac — click the camera icon in the menu bar, then select Background to choose or upload an image

 Tip: If your background image contains text or a logo, upload both a normal and a horizontally-mirrored version.
-Chrome sometimes mirrors the camera feed, so having both on hand lets you quickly switch to whichever looks correct.
+Chrome sometimes mirrors the camera feed, so having both on hand lets you quickly switch to whichever looks correct to the other participants.

-This is a one-time Chrome setting that is required for Lyrekos calibration to work correctly.
-Chrome has a built-in echo cancellation feature that, when enabled, processes your audio in ways that interfere with Lyrekos's timing measurements during calibration.
+If you're using Chrome and calibration is failing, there's a one-time Chrome setting we have found is sometimes required for Lyrekos calibration to work correctly.
+Chrome has a built-in echo cancellation feature that, when enabled, processes your audio in ways that can interfere with Lyrekos's timing measurements during calibration.
+(This only affects Chrome — other browsers don't have an equivalent setting.)

 To disable it: